Brandon McDonald (footballer): Ljungskile SK

 In 2014, McDonald signed for Ljungskile SK.

 Chainat Hornbill

 In July 2015, he joined Chainat Hornbill for the second half of the 2015 Thai Premier League season.
 Before moving to Rovers FC (Guam) to play for them a season in 2016.

 Penang FA

 In June 2017, McDonald signed for Penang FA, a club in the top division of Malaysian football, the Malaysia Super League.
 He made his debut against Four time MSL Champions, Johor Darul Ta'zim F.C.

 Hanoi FC

-Early in the Vietnamese V.League 1 2019 season, McDonald signed for Hanoi FC.
+Early in the 2019 V.League 1 season, McDonald signed for Hanoi FC.

 International career

 On December 22, 2009, McDonald received his first call up to train with the senior US national team.
-In July 2014 McDonald was initially called up for the Guam National Team EAFF Cup training camp but due to schedule conflicts he was unable to attend.
+In July 2014 McDonald was initially called up for the Guam national team EAFF Cup training camp but due to schedule conflicts he was unable to attend.
 McDonald has Guam roots on his father's side.